ethersphere/beekeeper/README.md

 --image string            Container image to use when restarting pods (defaults to current image if not set).
 --node-groups strings     Comma-separated list of node groups to target for restarts (applies to all groups if not set).
 --timeout duration        Operation timeout (e.g., 5s, 10m, 1.5h). (default 5m0s)
+--deployment-type string  Indicates how the cluster was deployed: 'beekeeper' or 'helm'. (default "beekeeper")
 ```

 example: